 There are two ways in which things like rent and utilities can be entered.
 You can make journal entries straight into the General/Nominal Ledger into the relevant accounts, if you're familiar with double entry book keeping.
 However, I don't know which bit of the World you're from, but if you need to account for VAT, you can use this method.

-We would recommend you put these transactions through your Purchase Ledger.
+We would recommend you put these transactions through your Purchase Ledger (A/c Payable).
 After all, your landlord and the utilities companies are suppliers.
 You will need to set up a couple of extra Purchase Analysis codes, so your accountant can analyse your expenditure later on.
 To do this, click on 'Setup' on the top menu bar, then select 'Suppliers', then 'Purchase Analysis Codes'.
 Lets create a code for rent to begin with.
 To create a new code click on 'New Code' button at the bottom, then type in RENT, and then a description, say 'Office rent', then click on the 'F' button to find the right Nominal/General Ledger account code.
 You'll see it's account code 7000, so click on that, then in the next input field down, click on the little down arrow to the right and select 'Expenses and Overheads'.
 And that should be it.
 You'll need to do the same thing for utilities, but obviously selecting a different Nominal/General Ledger account.

 When entering rent or utilities invoices, be sure to use the right purchase analysis code.